 Probably the most obvious benefit of rock climbing for kids is the physical aspect of the sport.
 Rock climbing is one of the best total body workouts available, as the motion of climbing works every part of the body.

-The practise of rock climbing shall strengthen your child’s arms, legs and core as well as help them to develop strong, lean muscles.
+The practise of rock climbing will strengthen your child’s arms, legs and core.
+As well as help them to develop strong, lean muscles.
 As your child progresses through each grade, they will be building up their overall strength, endurance and flexibility.

 Teaches Hand, Feet and Eye Coordination